AuctionSoftwareCodeAThon/2024/README.md

 # 2024
 CodeAThon 2024 Feb

-# Hackathon Problem Statement: Music Mood Classifier and Lyrics Generator
+# CodeAThon Problem Statement: Music Mood Classifier and Lyrics Generator

 **Background:**
 Music is a universal language that conveys emotions and stories to its listeners.
 Understanding the sentiment behind a song's lyrics can provide insights into its mood and impact on the audience.
 With the vast library of songs available on platforms like Spotify, there's a significant opportunity to analyze and categorize music based on the emotions they express.